iamjunaidjutt/iamjunaidjutt-portfolio/README.md

-#Muhammad Junaid
+# Muhammad Junaid

 Thank you for considering contributing to this project!
 We appreciate your efforts to make it better.

-To contribute to this project, please read guidelines first from CONTRIBUTING.MD file!
+To contribute to this project, please read the guidelines first from CONTRIBUTING.MD file!

 ### Setting up Locally